aws-samples/serverless-patterns/apigw-lambda-authorizer/README.md

 ## Testing

 The stack will output the **api endpoint**.
-Visit that URL in your browser or make an HTTP request to the endpoint using *curl* to test the Resource Policy.
+Use *curl* to make a HTTP request to the API Gateway that includes a header with the authorization token to test the Resource Lambda Token Authorizer.

 ```
 curl -i https://12345abcde.execute-api.{region}.amazonaws.com/Prod -H "authorizationToken: Bearer allow"